opendocsg/slw-judgments-backfill/2010_SGCA_11/report.md

 **Introduction**

-1       This is an appeal against the decision of the High Court judge (“the Judge”) in Originating Summons No 1749 of 2007 dismissing an application for a declaration that the estate of Obeidillah bin Salim bin Talib, deceased (“the Deceased”) was entitled to a half share in the property at 1 Farrer Road, #10-06, Tulip Garden, Singapore 268817 (the “Property”) (see _Shafeeg bin Salim Talib and another (administrators of the estate of Obeidillah bin Salim bin Talib, deceased) v Fatimah bte Abud bin Talib and others_ [2009] 3 SLR(R) 439 (“GD”)).
+1       This is an appeal against the decision of the High Court judge (“the Judge”) in Originating Summons No 1749 of 2007 dismissing an application for a declaration that the estate of Obeidillah bin Salim bin Talib, deceased (“the Deceased”) was entitled to a half share in the property at 1 Farrer Road, #10-06, Tulip Garden, Singapore 268817 (the “Property”) (see _Shafeeg bin Salim Talib and another (administrators of the estate of Obeidillah bin Salim bin Talib, deceased) v Fatimah bte Abud bin Talib and others_ <span class="citation">[2009] 3 SLR(R) 439</span> (“GD”)).

 **The background**